Model Context Protocol (MCP) Quick Start Guide

 Args:

-query: Content to search for
+query: The content to search for

 Returns:

-Summary of search results
+A summary of the search results

 """